luciana/amazon-echo-skill-mystylin/README.md

 * you can also check the logs via AWS Cloud Watch (no need for any setup here).
 * get an API key for MyStyline API

+## Locally
+run gulp --env dev to send to development environment in AWS Lambda run gulp --end prod to send to production environment in AWS Lamdda